-- A. Name

-- B. Date and Place of Birth

-- C. Current and Permanent Address (including E-mail address)

-- D. Telephone Listing

-- E. Major and Minor Fields of Study

-- F. Number of Hours Enrolled in Current Semester

-- G. Classification

-- H. Participation in Officially Recognized Activities and Sports

-- I. Weight and Height of Members of Athletic Teams

-- J. Dates of Attendance

-- K. Degrees and Awards Received

-- L. All Previous Educational Agencies or Institutions Attended. - M. Photographs
+- E. Major and Minor Fields of Study - F. Student Enrollment Status (full-time/part-time) - H. Participation in Officially Recognized Activities and Sports - I. Weight and Height of Members of Athletic Teams - J. Dates of Attendance - K. Degrees and Awards Received - L. All Previous Educational Agencies or Institutions Attended. - M. Photographs